network-analytics/ebpf-loadbalancer/README.md

 # eBPF Load balancer
-Linux eBPF load balancer to attach into REUSE_PORT socket group.
+Linux eBPF load balancer to be attached into REUSE_PORT socket group.
+This eBPF program allows load balance packets based on their src IP.
+All packets from the same src IP will land into the same collector.

 ## Dependencies
 This project uses autotools, gcc and clang to compile.